The /k/ sound at the end of a one syllable word with a short vowel is often spelled CK. This is one of the consonants that vary. (IV.c)

 Don’t panic, but there’s one more thing to see.
 Some two syllable words with a short i only need c. (like a picnic in the attic, it’s a little like magic.)

-WATCH videos and play a game at the Consonants That Vary Wakelet tutorial.
+WATCH videos and play a game at the -ck ending Wakelet tutorial.

 Learn how to get a free set of word sort games that includes words that end with the sound of /k/.
 A set of anchor charts, a worksheet, and a game for the /k/ sound at the beginning and end of words is available at Teachers Pay Teachers.
 The Consonant Variations soccer sort game includes the ending sound of /k/, plus hard or soft c and g.
 Learn more about spelling the K sound from thisreadingmama.